-From 1986 to 1992 he served as the college's associate dean for academic affairs, playing a role in a number of important initiatives, including the Gemmill Engineering Library, the Herbst Humanities Program, and the ITLL.
+He served as the college's associate dean for academic affairs from 1986 to 1992, playing a role in a number of important initiatives, including the Gemmill Engineering Library, the Herbst Humanities Program, and the Integrated Teaching and Learning Laboratory.
 From 1993 through 1999, he was associate chair of the Department of Chemical Engineering and was responsible for significant improvements to the department's undergraduate advising program.

 Known for his willingness to experiment with new educational concepts and technology, Dr. Clough has worked to reform traditional lecture classes into an interactive workshop format that greatly enhances the learning of students.
 Through these efforts, he has helped to reshape the way engineering is taught.
 The student-run Engineering Excellence Fund chose Dr. Clough as the first recipient of the Sullivan-Carlson Inspiration in Teaching Award in 1998.
 He has received numerous teaching and advising awards from nominations by his students over the years.
 He also has been given the college's Hutchinson Teaching Award and Peters Service Award.
 He received the first Boulder Faculty Assembly Teaching Award in 1980 and the Boulder Campus Outstanding Advisor Award in 1996.
-His merit as an educator has also been recognized outside CU, as in 1995, the American Society for Engineering Education (Rocky Mountain Section) presented him with its first Outstanding Educator
+His merit as an educator also has been recognized outside CU.
+In 1995 the American Society for Engineering Education (Rocky Mountain Section) presented him with its first Outstanding Educator Award.

 In April 2000, he received the college's Distinguished Engineering Alumnus Award in the Education category.
-It recognized his significant impact on engineering education through pioneering the active learning concept for the ITLL, and in leading the college in changing traditional lecture courses to an active learning format.
+It recognized his significant impact on engineering education through pioneering the active learning concept for the Integrated Teaching and Learning Laboratory, and in leading the college in changing traditional lecture courses to an active learning format.

-In his role as Faculty Athletics Representative, Clough represents CU to the Big 12 Conference (and soon to the Pacific 10) and the NCAA.
-He provides a liaison between Athletics and the faculty and works to enhance the educational experience of our ~350 student-athletes.
-He is also active on the national scene as a member of the Executive Committee of the 1300-member Faculty Athletics Representatives Association (FARA), and this year is a candidate for President-Elect of FARA.
-In his time as FAR, Dr. Clough has established a reputation for his expertise in the NCAA's Academic Performance Program and that program's statistics that track the progress of student-athletes, the Academic Progress Rate (APR) and the Graduation Success Rate (GSR).
-He has developed tracking and predictive tools that have been shared with over 100 NCAA institutions.
+In his role as Faculty Athletics Representative, Clough represents CU to the Pac-12 Conference and the NCAA.
+He provides a liaison between Athletics and the faculty and works to enhance the educational experience of 350 student-athletes.
+Clough has been active in the Faculty Athletics Representatives Association (FARA) and will become President of FARA in November.
+In his time as FAR, Dr. Clough has established a reputation for his expertise in the NCAA's Academic Performance Program and the program's statistics tracking the academic progress of student-athletes, the Academic Progress Rate (APR) and the Graduation Success Rate (GSR).
+He has developed tracking and predictive tools that have been shared with over 100 NCAA Division I institutions.